Semih-H/IBM-HR-Attrition-Analysis/README.md

 <img width="532" height="346" alt="Attrition vs Avg Working Years" src="https://github.com/user-attachments/assets/213d2578-8cc3-4fe4-bf7b-2e916be2471e" /> <br>

-**Career Stability vs. Attrition**: A calculated metric, "Average Working Years Per Company," reveals that employees with a history of longer stays at previous companies are more likely to stay.
+**Career Stability vs. Attrition**: A calculated metric, **Average Working Years Per Company**, reveals that employees with a history of longer stays at previous companies are more likely to stay.
 The median for attrited employees is **2.1 years**, while it's **5 years** for those who did not attrit.
-This indicates that a history of "job hopping" is associated with a higher risk of attrition.
+This indicates that a history of **"job hopping"** is associated with a higher risk of attrition.

 <br>